Free Event Planning Checklist For Event Managers

 While there’s no ‘one size fits all’ to follow, there are some basic guidelines to use when putting together your event planning checklist.

-- Use Google Docs, for example, to share your event checklist (or parts of it) with your clients, if they’re responsible for anything in the planning stages
+#3 – Use Google Docs, for example, to share your event checklist (or parts of it) with your clients, if they’re responsible for anything in the planning stage.

-**This is a sample and you’ll need to customize it to meet your event needs.
+To get started, click here to get your free-event-planning-checklist. (**This is a sample and you’ll need to customize it to meet your event needs.)

 Whether you’re planning one event or multiple events at the same time, your event checklist will keep you organized and allow time to trouble shoot before a (potential) problem arises.

-When putting your checklist together, there are some key areas to include:
+When putting your checklist together, here are some key areas to include:

-In the comments, let me know what part of event planning you struggle with and how an event planning checklist helps you stay organized.
+In the comments, let us know how an event planning checklist helps you stay organized.

 Here’s to your success!